This information is intended for use by health professionals

 Any excessive use of Bazuka Gel could cause irritation of the skin.
 If this occurs, the gel should be used more sparingly or applied less frequently.

-When applied topically, and in high enough concentrations, salicylic acid acts by achieving a slow, painless destruction of the thickened stratum corneum.
+The active ingredients, salicylic acid and lactic acid, are well-established pharmacopoeial substances.
+In combination, they are routinely used in the treatment of warts, verrucas, corns and calluses for their keratolytic properties.When applied topically, and in high enough concentrations, salicylic acid acts by achieving a slow, painless destruction of the thickened stratum corneum.
 It softens and destroys the stratum corneum of the affected tissue by reducing the adhesiveness of the corneocytes while causing the cornified epithelium to swell, soften, macerate and finally desquamate.
 In the treatment of warts, a mild irritant reaction, which may render the virus more prone to immunologic stimulation or response, may add to the mechanical removal of infected cells.
 The other active ingredient, lactic acid, enhances the availability of the salicylic acid from the dried collodion, in addition to having antiseptic and caustic properties.

 There are no preclinical data of relevance to the prescriber, which are additional to those already included in other sections of the SPC.